agraef/midizap/README.md

 - Rule #2 is applied, yielding a `C5` message which is substituted for the `$CC1` token in rule #1.

-The end result is of course a `C5` message with the same velocity as the value of the `CC1` message, which in turn comes from the original `CC0` controller value.
+The end result is of course a `C5` message with the same velocity as the value of the `CC1` message, which in turn comes from the original `CC0` message being translated.

-Of course, we could also just have written `CC0= C5` here and be done with it.
+Of course, we could also just have written `CC0[] C5` here and be done with it.
 So let's try something slightly more complicated which really *needs* recursive translations to work.
 For instance, suppose that we'd like to output *two* messages instead: the note message `C5` as before, followed by a `CC1` message with just the low nibble of the controller value.
 Now each of these translations is easy to define:

 ~~~
-CC0= C5
+CC0[] C5
 CC0[16]{0} CC1
 ~~~

-But we can't write them this way, because we're not allowed to bind `CC0` in two different translations at once (if you try this, the parser will complain and just ignore the second rule).
-The single rule `CC0[16]{0} C0 CC1` won't work either since it only passes the low nibble to the `C0` message.
-However, we can massage those rules a bit to obtain the following:
+But we can't just put these two rules into the configuration file, because we're not allowed to bind `CC0` in two different translations at once (if you try this, the parser will complain and just ignore the second rule).
+And the single rule `CC0[16]{0} C0 CC1` won't work either since it only passes the low nibble to the `C0` message.
+However, using a macro call we can massage those rules a bit to obtain the following:

 ~~~
-CC0= C5 $CC1
+CC0[] C5 $CC1
 CC1[16]{0} CC1
 ~~~